 Here’s everything you need to know about selecting potatoes, the different varieties of potatoes and how to prepare them for your family.

 At the market select loose potatoes that are well formed, smooth, firm, with eyes and no discoloration, cracks, bruises or soft spots.
 Avoid green potatoes.
-They have been exposed to light and have a bitter taste.
+They have been exposed to light and have

 When choosing potatoes: